 Other Things to do in Edinburgh

-Read More: 10 Free Things to do in Edingburgh
+Read More: 10 Free Things to do in Edinburgh

 Edinburgh has a large variety of restaurants to meet all budgets.
 Backpackers should check out The Mosque Kitchen for cheap curry or Ting Thai Caravan for Thai street food.
 Flashpackers should try the eateries on George Street or spots around the Old Town like The Witchery.
-Everyone should visit The Dome for a cocktail at Christmas time, it smells so festive!
+Everyone should visit The Dome for a cocktail at Christmas time in Edinburgh, it smells so festive!

 My local secret is the ‘village’ within the city, Leith in the New Town.
 Take a walk along the Waters of Leith or grab a pint at The Carriers Quarters by the canal.
 For more tips on where to stay and what do in Edinburgh, check out my guide which includes tips from locals, travellers, tourists and our readers.